-What an MPA Entails
+What Is an MPA?

 The MPA—or Master of Public Administration— is a professional master’s level degree in public affairs.
-The MPA prepares students for executive positions in all levels of government, including federal, state and municipal as well as for non-governmental organizations as well, including nonprofits and even private corporations.
+This academic degree plan prepares students for executive positions in all levels of government, including federal, state, and municipal agencies.
+The MPA can also be applied to non-governmental organizations as well, including nonprofits and even private corporations.
 The curriculum for an MPA focuses on policy implementation, policy management and development, and the basics of public administration.
 This interdisciplinary program includes courses in political science, sociology, anthropology, economics, and law, for example.
 As a result of this course of study, the MPA graduate is prepared to meet and overcome challenges typically found in public administration.
 A Master of Public Administration degree usually requires a two-year commitment, though accelerated programs may be available for students willing to take a larger course load.
 Conversely, part-time MPA programs may also be available but will take longer to complete.

-To enroll in an MPA program, the candidate must already hold an undergraduate degree from an accredited college.
-The applicant may also be required to take the Graduate Records Exam (GRE) and submit their scores for evaluation by the admissions panel.
-The individual should also have a strong knowledge of quantitative and economic as well as above-average leadership skills.
+To enroll in a Master of Public Administration program, the MPA candidate must already hold an undergraduate degree from an accredited college.
+Moreover, the applicant may also be required to take the Graduate Records Exam (GRE) and submit their scores for evaluation by the admissions panel.
+The individual should also have a strong knowledge of quantitative and economic principles as well as above-average leadership skills.
 Depending on the program, some experience working in public affairs may also be required for admissions.

 MPA vs. MBA